 The proposed budget includes hiring four new call processors, adding two per 12-hour shift.
-The Emergency District board may also add a human Anders also said the city is offe ing space in the new Safety Center at the former St. Mary's/Tennova Hospital for \$1 per year and E-911 may use it as a backup location.
-He also said that FEMA is interested in space Avenue may also get some stand-up desks to permit call operators to sit or stand during their shifts.
+The Emergency District board may also add a human Anders also said the city is offer ing space in the new Safety Center at the former St. Mary's/Tennova Hospital for \$1 per year and E-911 may use it as a backup location.
+He also said that FEMA is interested in space The call center at 605 Bernard Avenue may also get some stand-up desks to permit call operators to sit or stand during their shifts.
 Anders also said they are working with UT for leadership training and may create a "public outreach" effort.
-He said E-911 is looking to save about \$20,000 each year by eliminating some unused phone lines and other services no longer needed He said additional revenue will o om state action which increases the 911 cost on cell phones to \$1.50 pe ne from the current charge of Planning Commission allows development on Dutchtown by narrowest of margins Far more often than before the Knowille-Know Co.
+He said E-911 is looking to save about. \$20,000 each year by eliminating some unused phone lines and other services no longer needed.
+He said additional revenue will come om state action which increases the 911 cost on cell phones to \$1.50 per ne from the current charge of Planning Commission allows development on Dutchtown by narrowest of margins Far more often than ot, cases that appear before the Knawille-Knaw Co.
 Planning Commission each month are decided close.
-Cases decided by a ingly rare.
-Such rarity occurred Thursday, June 11, when the commission held its monthly meeting, it's third straight online At inque was a request by applicant.
-Georges Brandan - represented by Brian Pierce - to develop two acres at the Road and Bob Kirby Road poned for two months The request included an amendment to the Country (Neighborhood Commercial) to MDR (Medium Den-sity Residential).
-The case also included a request for Rezoning from CN (Neigh-(Planned Residential).
+Cases decided by a ingly rare Such rarity occurred Thursday, June 11, when the commission held its monthly meeting, it's third straight online.
+At issue was a request by applicant Georges Brandan - represented by Brian Pierce - to develop two acres at the Road and Bob Kirby Boad poned for two months The request included an amendment to the County Sector Plan (Neighborhood Commercial) to MDR (Medium Den-sity Residential).
+The case also included a request for Regoning from CN (Neigh borhood Commercial) to PR (Planned Residential).
 The proposed density was for up to 12 dwelling units per acre.
-The staff recommendation for the case was to approve both the sector plan and the rezoning because 'additional opportunities for a variety of residential housing types are needed and this area is adjacent for Knoxville Pierce addressed th ommission to argue for se changes.
-"What the owner plans to do with this velopment with one bedroom apartments, and first-time workers, basically a workforce-type housing project," said Pierce.
-"This will be a good use for this At that point, Commisioner Art Clancy made a motion to approve both the whereupon a variety of perfaced.
-Commissioner Tim Tm just struggling to get comfortable with the den-sity as I look around," Hill said.
-"Idon't see where this fits within that community I could get comfortable with a little bit less density, which would be more than the LDR (low density residential)."
-New commission member Sandra Korbemaximum density didn't mean the developers would necessarily aim for that number.
-She also expressed concern about flooding on Dutchtown Road An engineer for Knox County then said that there was no awareness of flooding problems in that area lips inquired about public Continue on page 4
+The staff recommendation for the case was to approve both the sector plan and the rezoning because "additional opportunities for a variety of residential housing types are needed and this area is adjacent to the Urban Growth Area for Knoxville Pierce addressed th ommission to argue for ne changes.
+"What the owner plans to do with this is a development with one bedroom apartments, and first-time workers, basically a workforce-type housing project," said Pierce.
+"This will be a good use for this At that point, Commis sioner Art Clancy made a motion to approve both the whereupon a variety of nec faced.
+Commissioner Tim 'I'm just struggling to get comfortable with the den-sity as I look around," Hill said.
+"I don't see where this fits within that community.
+I could get comfortable with a little bit less density, which would be more than the LDR (low density residential).